 Objective tinnitus refers to sounds that can also be heard by others, e.g. by using with a sensitive microphone placed in the patient’s ear.
 This can be due to muscle spasm around the middle ear or pulsate tinnitus.

 However, if you are among the group who found that the noise never goes away and your tinnitus is increasing in severity, you will need to know more in fighting against tinnitus.

 Of these, about 16 million people are seeking medical attention and about 2 million sufferers found the tinnitus noises so debilitating that they can no longer function normally in their daily life.

-What is Tinnitus Caused By?
+What Is Tinnitus Caused By?

 Tinnitus may be triggered by physical damage to the cochlea (auditory section of the inner ear), hair-like receptors (known as cilia in the inner ear) or the nerves connecting the ear and brain.
 This may be a result of exposure to loud noises or physical injury/trauma to the head or neck.

 However, tinnitus is often a symptom rather than a disease in itself.
 To effectively treat your tinnitus, it is vital that you discuss your particular tinnitus situation with a qualified health professional to diagnose the underlying causes of your tinnitus.
-Do check out our page on Tinnitus Causes.

-What is Tinnitus Not?
+What Is Tinnitus Not?

 While the exact physiological causes of tinnitus are still not known, research has shown that severe tinnitus involves more than one of your body’s systems, namely the auditory system, the limbic system (also known as the brain’s emotional centre and also where your body’s flight or fight response is triggered) and the central nervous system.

 Tip: Your attitude and perception matters.

 If your subconscious mind perceives the tinnitus noise with distress or negative emotion, your conscious mind and body would likely react towards tinnitus as a threat.
 By evoking a fight or flight response all too often, this becomes draining to you mentally, physically and emotionally.

 But this is NOT going to stop you from taking an active role in quietening the noise in your head.
 There are natural and holistic treatment strategies available to you to manage and even eliminate the tinnitus noises forever!

 Suggestion: Line up Support

 They are the support you will need in your fight against tinnitus.
 You can also find a support group through organisations, such as American Tinnitus Association (ATA), where you can share coping strategies and find companionship among fellow patients and volunteers.

 Hopefully you’ve learnt more about what is tinnitus and found the tips and suggestions I’ve provided on this page to be useful.
 However, what I recommend you do now is to go and check out ATA’s website to learn about their support group and the type of research they are spearheading.